 Or we might simply be tired.

-How we manage such things will be individual.
-In themselves they may or may not be an issue, although emotive nevertheless.
+How we manage such things will be individual to us.
+As a standalone incident they may or may not be an issue, although emotive nevertheless.

 Cumulative events take their toll too, and sometimes the smallest thing can trigger an edgy response.